albusfangautonomy/control_notes/interview_prep/general.md

 Both introduce nonlinear effects that can significantly influence a control system's stability and performance.

 ### Actuator Saturation
 1. Loss of Phase Margin: we assume actuator perfectly tracks the commanded signal.
-Often increaes effective delay and reduce stability margins
+Often increaes effective delay and reduce stability margins.
 2. Integral wind-up.
 The integral term keeps accumulating even though motors are saturated.
 3. Limit Cycles.
+4. Added undesirable fixed points.

 How to resolve:
 1. Integrator clamping for anti-windup.